pbstark/Repro-s159-f19/syllabus18.md

 This brief assignment (a little computation and a modest amount of thinking) illustrates the problem of selective inference by simulation.
 Imagine that you are selecting variables to include in a regression model.
-A common approach is to include the variable if the $t$-statistic of its estimated coefficient is "significant," that is, if the estimated value of the coefficient, divided by the estimated standard error of the estimate, is greater than the $1-\alpha$ quantile of Student's $t$ distribution with the appropriate number of degrees of freedom.
+A common method for selecting which coefficients/variables/parameters to include in a regression or other statistical model is to keep the variable if the estimated coefficient
+$|\hat{\theta}|$ is "significant," i.e., if the t-statistic or z-statistic for the estimated coefficient is large.
+Having chosen which variables to keep using a method like that, analysts often then report confidence intervals for the coefficients, as if they had not already used the data to decide which variables to keep in the model.
+This is called "selective inference," as described in the citations below.
+Selective inference leads to problems with statistical reproducibility for many reasons.
+This assignment highlights one of them: confidence intervals can be far less likely to contain the true value of the parameter when you use the data to select which parameters to report confidence intervals for.

 To keep things simple, we will pretend that the standard error of the coefficient is known (and is equal to one), rather than estimated, so instead of using Student's $t$ distribution we can use the standard normal distribution.
+In this exercise, $X$ plays the role of $\hat{\theta}$.
+You will simulate $X \sim N(\theta, 1)$; $X$ is then an unbiased estimate of $\theta$.

 + For each $\theta \in \{-3, -2.9, \ldots, -0.1, 0, 0.1, \ldots, 2.9, 3 \}$, simulate a
-draw $X_\theta$ from a $N(\theta, 1)$ distribution.
+draw $X \sim N(\theta, 1)$.
-+ If the draw is "statistically significant at level 0.05," i.e., if $|X_\theta| \ge 1.96$,
-construct the usual 95% confidence interval for $\theta$ from the draw, i.e., $[X-1.96, X+1.96]$.
++ If the draw is "statistically significant at level 0.05," i.e., if $|X| \ge 1.96$, construct the usual 95% confidence interval for $\theta$ from the draw, i.e., $[X-1.96, X+1.96]$.
 If $|X| < 1.96, do not make a confidence interval.
 For each confidence interval, record whether it contains the value of $\theta$ used to generate $X$.